 Vienna has a lot of top-quality museums.
 But I have a particular soft spot for the MAK Museum.
 You can feel the love for what they do in this showcase of applied art and design.

 Since we’re on the subject of museums, a shout-out again for Belvedere, not least because it has Austria’s most famous piece of art inside.
-It might be considered rude to visit Vienna and not catch a look at Klimt’s The Kiss.
+It might be rude to visit Vienna and not catch a look at Klimt’s The Kiss.

 8. A little spot on Heldenplatz